 Interim milestones at five (5), ten (10), and fifteen (15) years are summarized in Table 3-2 and Table 3-3 above.
-Interim milestones demonstrate progress towards achieving sustainability as represented by the MO.
-The 2021 spring measurement was used as the starting point in the development of interim milestones for all the wells except Rancho Tehama.
-For Rancho Tehama the most recent spring measurement available for use was from 2020.
-The interim milestones were set to split the difference between the MO and the starting point.
+Interim milestones demonstrate progress towards achieving sustainability as represented by the MOs.
+The 2021 spring measurement was used as the starting point in the development of interim milestones for all the wells except Ant-3.
+For Ant-3 the most recent spring measurement available for use was from 2014.
+The interim milestones were set to split the difference between the MOs and the starting point.

-Considering historic trends, projected groundwater extraction and planned PMA it appears that the subbasin will be ona reasonable path to maintain the sustainability goal with stable groundwater elevations.
-Recent water levels remain above the MO.
-Since recent groundwater levels are higher than the MO s, a recovery of groundwater elevation is not needed to reach the sustainability goal.
+Considering historic trends, projected groundwater extraction, and planned PMAs it appears that the subbasin will be on a reasonable path to maintain the sustainability goal with stable groundwater elevations.
+Recent water levels remain above the MOs.
+Since recent groundwater levels are higher than the MOs, a recovery of groundwater elevation is not needed to reach the sustainability goal.
 The interim milestones serve to maintain the existing sustainable conditions.
-The sustainability goal for groundwater elevation is to prevent a negative impact on more than 20% of the domestic wells within the upper aquifer.
-Planned PMA in conjunction with coordination of SMC with adjacent subbasins will ensure the MO for groundwater elevations are met.
+The sustainability goal for groundwater elevation is to prevent a negative impact on no more than 20% of the domestic wells within the upper aquifer.
+Planned PMAs in conjunction with coordination of SMC with adjacent subbasins will ensure the MOs for groundwater elevations are met.

-The combination of interim milestones and MO reflect how the GSA anticipates achieving and maintaining sustainability.
+The combination of interim milestones and MOs reflect how the GSA anticipates achieving and maintaining sustainability.
 It should be noted that future projections require assumptions about future hydrologic conditions, including the sequence of wet, average, and dry climatic years.
 The future climatic assumptions for the Implementation Period (through 2042) used in this GSP incorporate sequences of wet, average, and dry years that represent overall long-term average historical climatic conditions over the Implementation Period, without any prolonged periods of extremely dry or extremely wet years.

-The MO established for the Subbasin provide a good basis for evaluation of anticipated impacts on adjacent subbasins from implementation of the GSP.
-This is because MO are set to reflect the average groundwater levels to be maintained during the Sustainability Period.
-Ultimately, the potential for impacts on adjacent subbasins will be primarily a function of average water levels in the Subbasin during the Sustainability Period, average water levels in adjacent subbasins during the Sustainability Period, average water levels in adjacent subbasins during the Sustainability Period, average water levels in adjacent subbasins during the Sustainability Period, and natural groundwater flow conditions that would be expected to occur at Plan area boundaries.
-The average groundwater levels expected for the Plan area are reflected in the Measurable Objectives.
-Tehama County is also the GSA for the surrounding Antelope, Bowman and Los Molinos Subbasins.
-The MO for these surrounding subbasins were set in a concurrent fashion using the same methodology as the Red Bluff Subbasin.
-Furthermore, the GSA has also reviewed the MO for the Vina and Corning subbasins during the development of the GSP.
-Red Bluff MO were compared to those set for the northernmost wells in these two subbasins for consistency.
+The MOs established for the Subbasin provide a good basis for evaluation of anticipated impacts on adjacent subbasins from implementation of the GSP.
+This is because MOs are set to reflect the average groundwater levels to be maintained during the Sustainability Period.
+Ultimately, the potential for impacts on adjacent subbasins will be primarily a function of average water levels in the Subbasin during the Sustainability Period, average water levels in adjacent subbasins during the Sustainability Period, and natural groundwater flow conditions that would be expected to occur at Plan area boundaries.
+The average groundwater levels expected for the Plan area are reflected in the MOs.
+Tehama County is also the GSA for the surrounding Los Molinos and Red Bluff Subbasins.
+The MOs for these surrounding subbasins were set in a concurrent fashion using the same methodology as the Antelope Subbasin.
 Therefore, no adverse impact on adjacent basins is likely to occur.